tu-delft-library/planning_for_rdm/book/intro.md

 (intro)=
-# Welcome to the mini-modules: "Planning for RDM!"
+# Welcome to the mini-module: "Planning for RDM!"

 This mini-module is designed for master’s students at TU Delft who are preparing for their master thesis projects.